 13.0 Payment Reporting:

-The consultant shall report on a monthly basis indicating the amounts paid to all subconsultants of all tiers, working on the project.
-Reporting shall be in accordance with Section 4.33 of the contract.
+The consultant shall report on a monthly basis indicating the amounts paid to all subconsultants, of all tiers, working on the project.
+Reporting shall be in accordance with Prompt Pay and Payment Reporting requirements section of the contract specifications.